 - Don't plant it in the wrong type of partial shade: I have planted macs in part shade for sure, but it was morning shade and afternoon sun.
-I couldn't figure out why my flowers weren't glorious (in fact, they were actually wretched and ugly!) until I read that many bigleaf flowers can burn in afternoon sun.
+I couldn't figure out why my flowers weren't glorious (in fact, they were actually wretched and ugly!).
+I found out the hard way that bigleaf hydrangea flowers can burn in afternoon sun.

 - Don't plant it in a climate that's too cold: In zone 7 and colder, you're taking a risk, but it's not an expensive or dangerous risk, so calibrate your attitude to "adventure," plant out your grocery store hydrangea, protect the flower buds from the cold if you want to, and see what happens.
 You may have a type that's a little more cold hardy (maybe into 6) or you may have found a protected microclimate (near a building) and have splendid success and have a new shrub to brag about.

 - Don't plant out your indoor-store-bought hydrangea in fall or winter: It is not acclimated to outdoors and will freeze to death.
 That's it.